Food growing in the heart of Clapham

 Are you interested in your gardening, sustainability, the environment, your health and wellbeing and your local community?
 If the answer to all or any of these is yes, then why not join us?
 For information about membership click on this link.

-We garden on Saturdays from 9am to 1pm, Wednesday evenings from 5 to 7pm (summertime only) and run an over 55s Grown-Up Gardening session on Monday from 2 – 4pm in partnership with Wild Times – part of Froglife’s Leaping Forward for Dementia project.
-From Monday 17 January until 21 March 2022 these sessions will take place indoors at The Spinney, a short walk from our garden on Windmill Drive, Clapham Common,
+We garden on Saturdays from 9am to 1pm, Wednesday evenings from 5 to 7.30pm (summertime only) and run an over 55s Grown-Up Gardening session on Monday from 2 – 4pm in partnership with Froglife’s Wild Times.

 For more information about taking part in our gardening sessions click on this link.